Milwaukee scraps early voting plans at Fiserv, Miller Park - WHIZ News

 MADISON, Wis.
-(AP) — Election officials said Tuesday that they scrapped their plans to use the Milwaukee Bucks and Brewers’ stadiums as early voting sites in the presidential battleground state of Wisconsin.
+(AP) — Election officials said Tuesday that they scrapped their plans to use the Milwaukee Bucks and Brewers’ stadiums as early voting sites in the presidential battleground state of Wisconsin, citing fear that the ballots could be legally challenged.

-Milwaukee’s election commission had planned to use Fiserv Forum and Miller Park between Oct.
+Milwaukee’s city election commission had planned to use Fiserv Forum and Miller Park between Oct.
 20 and Nov.
-1 as sites where people could have voted early in-person or returned absentee ballots they received by mail.
+1 as sites where people could vote early in-person or return absentee ballots received by mail.
 The commission developed the plan in an effort to provide safe voting sites during the coronavirus pandemic.

-But the commission’s executive director, Claire Woodall-Vogg, said Tuesday that the plans were shelved because a recent court ruling could open the door to legal challenges.

-The state Republican Party warned last week that allowing Bucks and Brewers players and mascots at the events would amount to illegal electioneering.
-Party Chairman Andrew Hitt cited a state law that defines illegal electioneering as “any activity which is intended to influence voting at an election.”

-Woodall-Vogg said that letter played no role in the decision to cancel the events.
+But executive director Claire Woodall-Vogg said the plans were being shelved due to concerns that the sites had been designated later than required by state law.
+The Wisconsin Elections Commission said in a memo Monday that all early voting sites were to have been designated by June 12; the plan for Fiserv and Miller Park was implemented Sept.
+1.

-NBA players have been pushing to allow voting in their arenas since a white police officer in Kenosha, Wisconsin, shot a Black man named Jacob Blake in the back seven times on Aug.
-23, leaving him partially paralyzed.
-Many within the league of primarily Black players say minorities living in inner cities need a place to vote safely.
-Atlanta, Detroit, Charlotte, Sacramento, New York, Dallas and Utah all agreed to such plans.
+NBA players pushed to allow voting in their arenas as a condition of returning to play after the Milwaukee Bucks refused to take the court for a playoff game following the Aug.
+23 shooting of a Black man, Jacob Blake, by a white police officer in Kenosha.
+The officer shot Blake in the back seven times, leaving him partially paralyzed.
+Many in the league of primarily Black players say minorities in many cities need places to vote safely.
+Atlanta, Detroit, Charlotte, North Carolina, Sacramento, California, New York, Dallas, Houston, Los Angeles and Salt Lake City, Utah, all agreed to such plans.

 Brewers officials declined to comment.